google-deepmind/dm_nevis/README.md

 datasets.
 Thus, this command will train a model on each dataset.
 We provide two main paradigm of learners: Independent and Finetuning from previous.
 In the former, we create a new randomly initialized model for each dataset.
-In the former, a model is initialized for the first dataset of the stream, and tuned sequentially for all datasets.
+In the latter, a model is initialized for the first dataset of the stream, and tuned sequentially for all datasets.

 To launch an experiment, run: